 Position updates occur at most every 10 minutes when the balloon is in daylight.

-Last heard: a month ago
+Last heard: 2 years ago

 Altitude: 29,425 feet

 Voltage: 4.1 volts